srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/ansible.md

     Still, network teams who have experience with Ansible may work around its limitations and make the tool do the job without falling into a trap of troubleshooting playbooks, variable shadowing and jinja-programming.

 The topic of this tutorial is exactly this - using Ansible and SR Linux's JSON-RPC interface to automate common network operations.
-This task-oriented tutorial will help you understand how Ansible can be used to perform day0+ operations on our magnificient Nokia SR Linux Network OS.
+This task-oriented tutorial will help you understand how Ansible can be used to perform day0+ operations on our magnificent Nokia SR Linux Network OS.

 [^2]: Or home-grown automation tools leveraging some general purpose programming language.